RISHIKEsH12321/MAD24_P01_Team3/README.md

 ## Introduction to the App
 Category: **Travel & Local** <br>
-Introducing PlanHub, your travel companion, designed to simplify every aspect of your journey.
-From seamless login and customizations to intuitive event management and currency conversion, our basic features ensure effortless planning and exploration along with a customizable touch to your app.
-As you progress to more advanced features, unlock collaborative planning with event invitations, community engagement through interactive travel posts, and personalized recommendations powered by intelligent algorithms.
+Introducing PlanHub, your friendly travel companion, designed to simplify every aspect of your journey.
+From a seamless login and customizations to intuitive event management and currency converter, our basic features ensure effortless planning and exploration along with a customizable touch to your app.
+As you progress to more advanced features, unlock collaborative planning via events between users, community engagement through interactive travel posts, and personalized recommendations powered by intelligent algorithms.
 With biometric authentication and timely notifications, PlanHub elevates your travel experience, making every adventure memorable and hassle-free.
 Join us as we redefine the way you travel.

 ## Features